Azure/azure-sdk-for-js/documentation/how-to-use.md

    In the case of verifying the unpublished packages, you may download the artifact from either rest api specs CI pipeline or from the release request issue that we provided.

-1. create a ts file (free name and copy follow code into this file) eg: test_1.ts eg：
+1. Create a ts file (free name and copy follow code into this file) eg: test_1.ts eg：
     ```
         const msRestNodeAuth = require("@azure/ms-rest-nodeauth");